 WARNING!
 STOP SHOOTING IMMEDIATELY AND UNLOAD YOUR FIREARM if your firearm develops a mechanical malfunction; binding or stoppage, spitting powder/gas, a cartridge primer is punctured, a cartridge case is bulged or ruptured, or the sound on firing does not sound quite right.
 Do NOT try one more shot, but unload your firearm and take it and the ammunition to a qualified gunsmith or send it back to Century Arms for examination.
 Do not assume that the firearm is empty merely because you checked the chamber.
-You must also check the bore for any obstruction.
+You must also check the bore for any fired shot or wad jammed inside the barrel.